codio-c5/C5-Development/.guides/content/Intrusion-and-Virus-Detection-7b45.md

 ## Intruder Alert!
-**Intrusion and virus detection.** A change in the hash value of a file may indicate an intrusion or a virus.
+A change in the hash value of a file may indicate an intrusion or a virus.
 By storing the hash for each file on a system and securing the hash values (e.g., on a flash drive that is kept secure), you can later determine if a file has been modified  by recomputing the hashes and comparing them with the secured hash values.

 Intruders need to change the hash value of a file without changing the file itself to hide their actions.
 The collision resistance property makes it very hard for an intruder to make this change.